-The 42 stations were precisely chosen because they have few missing data during these time periods.
-The total number of missing data is less than 15\%, i.e. the size of the intercept of all periods where there is no missing data over all stations, represents more than 85\% of the total possible number of data.
-Notice that if there is a missing data during some given hourly period, we discard this time slice in the learning or in the validation sample.
-As far as the main properties of wind speed distribution are concerned, as illustrated in Fig. \ref{fig_windrose}, the prevailing wind regime comes from South-West with maximum hourly mean wind speed that can vary between $20$ and $30$ m/s (i.e. between $70$ and $100$ km/h).
+The 9 reference sites of Fig. \ref{fig_carte} were chosen primarily because they have no missing data points during these periods.
+In table \ref{tab:dataset}, we report, respectively, the mean speed value, the maximum (hourly mean) speed values and the number of hourly samples in the training and in the testing period.
+We see that coastal sites are characterized by a larger mean and extreme wind speed (which can reach almost $30$ m/s) than those further west.
+As far as the shape of the wind speed distributions is concerned, as illustrated in Fig. \ref{fig_wd}, one can see that they can be described by a Weibull distribution with a shape parameter close to $k = 2$ and, in agreement with the previous remark, a scale parameter larger for coastal stations.
+Concerning the wind direction, in Fig. \ref{fig_windrose}, we see that the prevailing wind regime comes from the South-West.